laws-africa/steampipe-plugin-xero/README.md

 This is a plugin for [steampipe.io](https://steampipe.io/) for reading the [Xero API](https://developer.xero.com/).

+Currently, it provides only a `xero_invoice` table which lists all Xero invoices.

 ## Configuration

 Specify configuration details either in the `~/.steampipe/config/xero.spc` file or using the appropriate environment variables.